provenance-io/p8e-cee-api/README.md

 ## Overview

-The [Asset Originator's Guide](https://docs.provenance.io/integrating/asset-originators-guide) provides contextual support for the varied use cases supported by this API.
-Having a fundamental understanding of the Provenance Blockchain is recommended.
+The [BlockVault integration guide](https://developer.provenance.io/docs/pb/integrating/integrating-with-p8e/) provides contextual support for the varied use cases supported by this API.
+Having a fundamental understanding of the Provenance Blockchain & BlockVault is recommended.

 ## Local Setup
 To run this service locally, be sure to have [Docker](https://www.docker.com/) installed: